discotroll65/job-market-notes/readme.md

 ### Distributed systems
 Related to above.

-The problem in brief: your single relational database can't scala, so you move to a distributed KV store with nodes A, B, and C. A client makes an update to some key-value pair in A. Milliseconds afterwards, another client makes reads the same key-value pair from B. Given that the write was made at another node, how does A update B and C as to the change of state?
+The problem in brief: your single relational database can't scale, so you move to a distributed KV store with nodes A, B, and C. A client makes an update to some key-value pair in A. Milliseconds afterwards, another client makes reads the same key-value pair from B. Given that the write was made at another node, how does A update B and C as to the change of state?
 What version of the pair will the client read from B?
 What are some of the tradeoffs we face, and what are some use-cases in which we'd make different decisions? (this is what the CAP theorem deals with: "Consistency, Availability, Partition-tolerance: pick two")

 To get started, the Jepsen series of talks by Aphyr stress-testing various databases are excellent: http://www.youtube.com/watch?v=QdkS6ZjeR7Q